-Following initial consultation, key stakeholder groups and their anticipated level of interest have been determined and a planned engagement program has been established as shown in Table 8 below.
+Following initial consultation, key stakeholder groups and their anticipated level of interest have been identified, a proposed engagement program has been established as shown in Table 8 below.

-This approach to engagement focuses on stakeholders and their specific needs and interest areas and remains flexible to be updated as appropriate.
-A schedule of activities will be developed and delivered quarterly as the project progresses. project A schedule of activity planned for the first quarter of 2023 has been provided as an addendum to this plan.
+This approach to engagement focuses on stakeholders and their specific needs and interest areas.
+A schedule of activities has been developed and is delivered quarterly as the Project progresses.
+A schedule of activity planned for the has been provided as an addendum to this Plan.